We all hear it repeatedly. Debt is bad! But, when it happens, many of us try to pretend it is not that bad. The truth is, we are lying to ourselves.

 10. It is impossible to be debt free

-This is one I totally understand as I once thought the same thing.
+I get this as I once thought the same thing.
 We were a one income family with two young kids and were struggling to live paycheck to paycheck.
 There was no WAY we could do it.
 I could not have been more wrong.

 We talked to friends who were in the same situation and gained support from them.
 We knew we were not alone.
 Together we celebrated the little victories.
 The key was that we needed to remind ourselves that anything was possible.
 It took us 27 months, but that $37,000 in debt was gone before we knew it.
 And that was the best feeling in the world.